USEPA/CMAQ/DOCS/Release_Notes/CMAQ_FAQ.md

 # Frequently Asked Questions for Upgrading to the Latest CMAQ Version

-## What do I need to do to update to v5.3 from v5.2.1?
+## What do I need to do to update from v5.2.1 to v5.3?
 * A major change to CMAQ in version 5.3 is the incorporation of the new emissions module, DESID, and its control via a number of RunScript variables and the Emission Control File, which is explained in the [CMAQ User’s Guide section 6.9.3](../Users_Guide/CMAQ_UG_ch06_model_configuration_options.md#6.9.3_Emission_Compatability). **Due to this change and other changes in environment variables, it is strongly recommended that you start with one of the run scripts released with the latest CMAQ version and adapt it for your application rather than working off of run scripts you may have developed for your application using earlier versions of CMAQ.**